History of lesbianism: Colonial America and the United States

 In colonial American history, laws against lesbianism were suggested but not created or enforced.
 In 1636, John Cotton proposed a law which would make sex between two women (or two men) in Massachusetts Bay a capital offense, but the law was not enacted.
-It would have read, "Unnatural filthiness, to be punished with death, whether sodomy, which is carnal fellowship of man with man, or woman with woman, or buggery, which is carnal fellowship of man or woman with beasts or fowls."
+It would have read, "Unnatural filthiness, to be punished with death, whether sodomy, which is carnal fellowship of man with man, or woman with woman, or buggery, which is carnal fellowship of man or woman with beasts or fowls".
 In 1655, the Connecticut Colony suggested a law against sodomy between women (as well as between men), but it did not take effect.

-In 1779, Thomas Jefferson proposed a law stating that "Whosoever shall be guilty of rape, polygamy, or sodomy with man or woman shall be punished, if a man, by castration, if a woman, by cutting thro' the cartilage of her nose a hole of one half inch diameter at the least", but the proposal failed.
-However, Sarah White Norman and Mary Vincent Hammon in 1649 in Plymouth Colony were prosecuted for "lewd behavior with each other upon a bed."
-Their trial documents are the only known record of sex between female English colonists in North America in the seventeenthth century.
+However, Sarah White Norman and Mary Vincent Hammon in 1649 in Plymouth Colony were prosecuted for "lewd behavior with each other upon a bed".
+Their trial documents are the only known record of sex between female English colonists in North America in the seventeenth century.
 Hammon was only admonished, perhaps because she was under sixteen, but in 1650 Norman was convicted and required to publicly acknowledge her "unchaste behavior" with Hammon.
 She was also warned against future offenses.
 This is the only known example of the prosecution of female homosexual activities in United States history.

+In 1779, Thomas Jefferson proposed a law stating that "Whosoever shall be guilty of rape, polygamy, or sodomy with man or woman shall be punished, if a man, by castration, if a woman, by cutting thro' the cartilage of her nose a hole of one half inch diameter at the least", but the proposal failed.

 Close intimate relationships were common among women in the mid-nineteenth century.
 This was attributed to strict gender roles that led women to expand their social circle to other women for emotional support.
 These relationships were expected to form close between women with similar socioeconomic status.
 Since there was not defined language in regards to lesbianism at the time, these relationships were seen as merely homosocial.
 Though women developed very close emotional relationships with one another, marriage to men was still the norm.
 However, there is evidence of possible sexual relationships beyond an emotional level.
 Documents from two African-American women describe practices known as "bosom sex."
 While these women practiced heterosexuality with their husbands, it is still believed their relationship was romantic and sexual.